zng-ui/zng/TODO/_current.md

     - Do we have extensions that depend on running after others?
         - With multiple priority update methods maybe we don't need it.
         - Review this.

-* Implement property that shows "loading" content while loading a large sub-tree up-to the first render request.
-    - The content is then swapped whey it is ready, updates after the init tend to be very light, is only the init that is slow.
-    - Use this in `icon` example.
-    - Use this in image render?

 * Review if service locks are blocking parallel execution.
     - `FontFaceLoader::get_system` and `FontFace::load` are noticeable in release build traces.